MiaTexnes/Auction-House-Pink-Gavel/README.md

 ## 🎯 About the Project

 Auction House - Pink Gavel is a full-featured front-end application for an online auction platform.
-Users can list items for auction, place bids, and manage their credits in a sleek, modern interface.
+Users can list items for auction, place bids, and manage their bids and profile in a sleek, modern interface.
 This project demonstrates advanced front-end development skills including API integration, responsive design, and comprehensive testing.

 **🔗 [Live Demo](https://pinkgavel.netlify.app)** | **📚 [API Documentation](https://docs.noroff.dev/docs/v2)**